jonathanhogg/flitter/docs/tutorial.md

 and also to calculate the middle of the canvas when we move the origin in the group.

-Note that the calculation of `SIZE/2` divides *both* items of the `SIZE` vector by `2` at the same time, giving us `640;360` as the resulting value for the `translate` attribute.
+The calculation of `SIZE/2` divides *both* items of the `SIZE` vector by `2` at the same time, giving us `640;360` as the resulting value for the `translate` attribute.
 All mathematical operators and functions in **Flitter** operate on entire vectors at once.
-Generally, when one vector is smaller than another, the items of the smaller vector are repeated as necessary to complete the calculation.
+Generally, when one vector is smaller than another the items of the smaller vector are repeated as necessary to complete the calculation.
 So, here, `SIZE/2` is equivalent to `(1280;720)/(2;2)` and the division proceeds piecewise.

 ## Functions